WujekFoliarz/WujLibPad/README.md

 - Consistant connection.
 - Easy-to-use haptic feedback designed for external game mods, with real-time editable audio (sound/pitch).

+# How to use in C++:
+- Clone the repo
+- Compile the project
+- Download [DualSenseAPI.h](https://github.com/WujekFoliarz/WujLibPad/blob/master/WujLibPad/DualSenseAPI.h) and include it
+- Download [hidapi.dll](https://github.com/libusb/hidapi/releases) and put it in your release folder
+- Put WujLibPad.dll in your bin folder

+# How to use in C#:
+- Clone the repo
+- Compile the project
+- Download [WujLibPad-CSharp.cs](https://github.com/WujekFoliarz/WujLibPad/blob/master/Bindings/CSharp.cs) and include it in your C# project
+- Put WujLibPad.dll and [hidapi.dll](https://github.com/libusb/hidapi/releases) in your bin folder

 # Examples
 ```
 // C# Example